sajmoni/alchemy/template/folder/README.md

 ### Marketing

-- Install [Gifski](https://sindresorhus.com/gifski) to generate GIFs on Mac.
+- Use [Gifski](https://sindresorhus.com/gifski) to generate GIFs on Mac.

 ---